Publication Ethics and Publication Malpractice Statement:

 Clear policies (that allow for transparency around who contributed to the work and in what capacity) should be in place for requirements for authorship and contributorship as well as processes for managing potential disputes.

 Here is some advice from COPE on how to spot potential authorship problems.
 IJSC strives to follow these guidelines.

 Citation Manipulation is including excessive citations, in the submitted manuscript, that do not contribute to the scholarly content of the article and have been included solely to increase citations to a given author’s work, or articles published in a particular journal.
 This leads to misrepresenting the importance of the specific work and journal in which it appears and is thus a form of scientific misconduct.

 Suspected Manipulation of Peer Review/Bias of Peer Reviews

-IJCD selects the reviewers on any manuscript with due care to avoid any conflict of interest between the reviewers and the authors.
-IJCD peer review policy is adequately explained here.
+IJSC selects the reviewers on any manuscript with due care to avoid any conflict of interest between the reviewers and the authors.
+IJSC peer review policy is adequately explained here.
 Our policy is compliant with COPE Guidelines on peer review.